jackel119/DoCSocQuestionnaireResults2017/REPORT.md

  _"I didn't like that it was held at uni, made me feel like I was just spending a weekend in the place I want to get  away from.
 Also I didn't like any of the meals...except dominoes "_

 Tieing in with the above point, the only venue we could get that would give allow us to host such a large amount of people, and not cost every committee member their kidneys, was on College Campus.
 In regards to the meal, we weren't allowed to do use external catering this previous year, but we're hoping to change that this year, so hopefully food should be much improved.

+Our **Sponsored Talks and Workshops** were also overall well received.
+In particular, the **Palantir Startup** and **Netcraft Phishing for Fun and Profit** seemed to be particularly well-liked.

+_"Really interactive"_

+_"Fun and mostly accessible"_

+_"An interesting coding challenge"_

+_"The talk was very interactive and very interesting"_

+_"Nice and short workshop"_

+_"Fun workshop with an insight into their company, free food + bar night was cool as well"_

+And amongst the criticisms we had:

+_"Too much set-up for the workshop, task seemed very long and wasn't particularly engaging"_

+_"Config files are boring"_

+_"Speaker was not very good - more of an advertisement than a technical/academic talk"_

+_"I fell behind and was unable to catch up due to teh format of the presentation.
+It seemed liek others had similar issues with falling behind.
+I still gained something from it but it would have been nice if there was more information about how the systems worked rather than being so focused on configuring it quickly to get it working"_

+This category of events is a difficult one for us to work on, as the events themselves are run by our sponsors.
+We're happy that overall people seemed to enjoy them, however we've also passed on feedback onto our sponsors in order for them to provide a better experience for our students during their workshops and talks this year.